bobjacobsen/OlcbChecker/README.md

 Output is done via the Python `logging` module.
 The scripts are self-configuring.
 If you want special output formats or locations, configure the logging package before calling the specific tests.

-To configure this to your hardware, you can copy the `defaults.py` file to `localoverrides.py` and edit it with appropriate values.
+To configure OlcbChecker for your hardware, you can copy the `defaults.py` file to `localoverrides.py` and edit it with appropriate values.
 Alternately you can run the `control_setup.py` script and provide the needed values interactively.